christopher-wild/Introduction-To-Matlab-1/episodes/what-is-matlab.md

 - Explain what tasks MATLAB is well suited for
 - Explain how MATLAB compares to other common tools (Python, R)
+- Understand the tradeoffs of choosing MATLAB as a tool
 :::

 ## Introduction